tarwn/lessthandot-hugo/blogs/content/posts/2013-11-27-master-data-services-stops-working.md

 </p>

 <p style="text-align: justify;">
   It looks like no SQL Server database has been configured, while this was the case before the upgrade.
-Let’s go to the database configuration tab.
+Let's go to the database configuration tab.
 </p>

 <p style="text-align: justify;">